philipstubbs13/MedLog/README.md

 <img src="./readme_images/charts.png">

+## <a name="about-this-project></a> About this project
+Many people visit the doctor office on a regular basis (sometimes multiple times per week) and have no way of accurately and efficiently keeping track of their health information, such as upcoming appointments, prescriptions, symptoms they experience away from the doctor office, notes from their doctors, and height and weight measurements.

+ Managing all that information can be quite the challenge because it is often written on paper and scattered across multiple documents and files.
+Also, information often comes from multiple doctors and clinics.
+Plus, there is no one, central location to store the information.
+For example, appointments might be scheduled on a paper calendar, but the notes from that appointment are located in a separate notebook.
+You might experience a symptom away from the doctor office, but you don't write it down and forget to tell your doctor at your next visit.
+As you can see, there are many problems with managing your health. keeping track of this information is a time-consuming, manual process.
+As a result, this information can easily be lost, misplaced, or forgotten over time.

+ So, it is safe to say that managing our health information is difficult.
+It gets even more complex and challenging when trying to manage that inforation for someone else (for example, a child or grandparent).

+ This is where HealthTracker comes in.
+HealthTracker is a web application that allows you to log and keep track of health information so that you can easily share and discuss that information with your doctor(s) during your next visit.
+It is one app that you can use to create and maintain a health journal for yourself or for another person.
+No more having to carry around bulky notebooks, papers, and files to each and every doctor visit.
+Instead, all you need to do is bring your tablet to the doctor office, open up the application, and all the relevant information is there for the doctor to see.

+### <a name="how-the-app-is-built"></a> How the app is built

 ## <a name="getting-started"></a> Getting started

 The following section will take you through the steps of setting up this application and getting it running locally on your computer.